-1. Eligibility
+7. Eligibility

-1.1 Eligible employees, (that is public service employees excluding casual employees other than long term casual employees) covered by this directive and who meet the qualifying service period are entitled to access the paid parental leave entitlements on the conditions in this Schedule.
+7.1 Eligible employees (that is public service employees excluding casual employees other than long term casual employees) covered by this directive and who meet the qualifying service period are entitled to access the paid parental leave entitlements on the conditions in this Directive.

-1.2 Exceptions:
+7.2 Exceptions:

-- The qualifying period is nullified where there is a break in service. - Casual employment is not recognised as contributing towards the qualifying service period except where the employment is on a casual long-term basis as defined in section 15A of the Industrial Relations Act 1999. - 1.3 Employees who are ineligible are those who: - are short term casual employees and do not accrue an entitlement to paid sick leave, or - · are solely remunerated by fees, allowances or commission; or - are on unauthorised absence immediately before the start of the minimum period of maternity leave; or - do not have a period of unbroken employment of at least 12 months except in the case of long term casual employees. - 1.4 Part time and long-term casual employees are entitled to the provisions of this directive on a pro rata basis.
+- The qualifying period is nullified where there is a break in service. - Casual employment is not recognised as contributing towards the qualifying service period except where the employment is on a casual long-term basis as defined in section 15 of the Industrial Relations Act 2016. - 7.3 Employees who are ineligible are those who: - are short term casual employees and do not accrue an entitlement to paid sick leave; or - are solely remunerated by fees, allowances or commission; or - are on unauthorised absence immediately before the start of the minimum period of maternity leave; or - do not have a period of unbroken employment of at least 12 months except in the case of long term casual employees or except in the case of employees whose service has been recognised under the Recognition of Previous Service and Employment Directive. - 7.4 Part time and long-term casual employees are entitled to the provisions of this Directive on a prorata basis.

-2. Definitions
+8. Definitions

-- 2.1 "Child" shall be in accordance with the definition provided in the Family Leave (Queensland Public Sector) Award State 2004. - 2.2 "Confinement" is the birth of a child/children, or the ending of the pregnancy in other circumstances, that occurs no earlier than 20 weeks before the expected date of birth. - 2.3 "Long term casual employee" shall be in accordance with the definition provided in section 15A of the Industrial Relations Act 1999, i.e. - "a casual employee engaged by a particular employer, on a regular and systematic basis, for several periods of employment during a period of at least 1 year immediately before the employee seeks to access an entitlement under this part". - 2.4 "Parental leave" shall mean maternity, spousal or adoption leave. - 2.5 "Primary care giver" means a person who assumes the principal role of providing care and attention to a child/children. - 2.6 "Qualifying service period" for the purposes of paid leave in this directive, means at least 12 months service in any one or more Queensland government departments or Queensland public service offices.
+- 8.1 "Confinement" is the birth of a child/children, or the ending of the pregnancy in other circumstances, that occurs no earlier than 20 weeks before the expected date of birth. - 8.2 "Long term casual employee" shall be in accordance with the definition provided in section 15 of the Industrial Relations Act 2016, i.e.

+"a casual employee engaged by a particular employer, on a regular and systematic basis, for 1 or more periods of employment during the 1 year immediately before the employee seeks to access an entitlement under this chapter".

+- 8.3 "Parental leave" shall mean maternity, adoption, surrogacy or spousal leave. - 8.4 "Primary care giver" means a person who assumes the principal role of providing care and attention to a child/children. - 8.5 "Qualifying service period" for the purposes of paid leave in this directive means at least 12 months service in any one or more Queensland government departments or Queensland public service offices.